Check other networks

 Three 5G deals

-However, you won't need to upgrade if you're on an existing tariff as Thee is making 5G available at no extra cost.
+That means you won't need to upgrade if you're on an existing tariff as Thee is making 5G available at no extra cost.
 The catch, of course, is that you will need a new 5G phone to take advantage of 5G speeds.

 Given that Three's traditional strength has been data-driven tariffs, expect it to focus on this again.
 It already offers an unlimited tariff (£20 a month SIM-only, currently only £10 a month for six months).
-Key rivals Vodafone and EE have already announced unlimited data 5G deals.

 Three 5G broadband